Prathyusha1993/namaste-react-food-order-app/README.md

  * all this above points are called on demand loading */

+ /**
+ * Higher Order components: takes input as components and returns a component */

 ## Available Scripts

 In the project directory, you can run: